Experiences with AI-assisted design

 • Look for a design you like on Dribbble

-• Take screenshots, give them to an AI agent and tell it to create a design system
+• Take screenshots, give them to an AI agent and tell it to create a design system (a textual document that describes the design, wiht colors, margins etc.)

 • Refer to the design system in the prompt